StackMCP

 Declarative Approach: Next.js Forms with WebMCP Attributes

-The declarative API is the lowest-effort way to add WebMCP to your app.
-You add HTML attributes to existing <form> elements, and WebMCP-capable agents can discover and invoke them automatically.
-Browsers without WebMCP support ignore the attributes entirely.
+The lowest-effort way to add WebMCP.
+Add HTML attributes to existing <form> elements.
+Browsers without WebMCP ignore them entirely.

 This pairs naturally with Next.js Server Actions: